GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 You should never install a root certificate without verifying it.
 To verify, download the certificate or email **fpki@gsa.gov** for an out-of-band copy.

-Then, use a utility (_certutil_ on Windows or _openssl_ or _sha1sum_ on UNIX platforms) to verify that the SHA-1 thumbprint of the certificate file matches the SHA-1 value provided above.
+Use a utility (_certutil_ on Windows or _openssl_ or _sha1sum_ on UNIX platforms) to verify that the SHA-1 thumbprint of the certificate file matches the SHA-1 value provided above.

 ```
 	certutil -hashfile fcpca.crt SHA1